-We considered the nature of the company's industry and its control environment, and reviewed the company's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
-We also enquired of management about their own identification and assessment of the risks of irregularities.
+We considered the nature of the Company's industry and its control environment, and reviewed the Company's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
+We also enquired of management and the directors about their own identification and assessment of the risks of irregularities, including those that are specific to the Company's business sector.

-We obtained an understanding of the legal and regulatory framework that the company operates in, and identified the key laws and regulations that:
+We obtained an understanding of the legal and regulatory framework that the Company operates in, and identified the key laws and regulations that:

 - had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included Companies Act 2006 and tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
+These included UK Companies and tax legislation; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the Company's ability to operate or to avoid a material penalty.